 So, disclosing MREL targets is unlikely to facilitate comparison across different reporting periods either.
 At the very best, it could be argued that disclosure of MREL targets should be optional.
 Accordingly, the EU Single Resolution Board’s (SRB) MREL

 Policy of 20 December 2017 neit her required nor advised banks on whether to disclose the SRB’s decisions on MREL or any other related information.
 The Policy left it to each firm to determine if any MREL information should be disclosed.
 But this approach

 could also potentially lead to undesirable consequences as leaving the decision to banks would put undue pressure on the senior management that may chose not to disclose these figures.
 When things go wrong senior management in these banks might be accused

 of withholding material financial information from their stakeholders.
 It could also lead to undue uncertainty and confusion in financial markets.

-While the final text of the BRRD has already been published, it remains too early to comment on the impact of the MREL disclosure requirement on financial markets until banks begin to implement the new regime.
+The final text of the BRRD has already been published but it remains too early to comment on the impact of the MREL disclosure requirement on financial markets until banks begin to implement the new regime.
 The onus is now on the European Banking Authority

 to develop draft implementing technical standards to specify uniform reporting templates, instructions and the methodology on how to use the templates by 28 June 2020.